How to Make Reservations For Phantom Ranch, Grand Canyon: Complete Guide

 If you’re expecting an upscale Grand Canyon Ranch resort, then you will be disappointed, as Phantom Ranch is actually a collection of rustic cabins and dorms, with camping also available nearby.
 However, if staying at the bottom of the Grand Canyon is on your bucket list and you are willing to rough it a little, then you will love it!

-No time to read this guide to making reservations for Phantom Ranch now?
+No time right now to read this guide to making reservations for Phantom Ranch?
 Pin It for later:

 Stay at the Bottom of Grand Canyon at Phantom Ranch